fabric8io-images/s2i/karaf/images/jboss/README.md

 ## Customizing the build

-It may be possible that the Maven build needs to be customized.
+It may be possible that the maven build needs to be customized.
 For example:

 - To invoke custom goals.
 - To skip tests.